UNC-Libraries-data/Excel/Excel_Workshop_Instructions.md

 (View the Ex_Main sheet for a second, more complex VLOOKUP exercise which will look up a second table located in the Ex_Lookup sheet.)

+### XLOOKUP
+VLOOKUP will eventually be replaced by a new function called XLOOKUP.
+The most recent versions of Excel on Mac, PC, and online include XLOOKUP and VLOOKUP, but older versions (e.g. 2016, 2019) only use VLOOKUP.
+We'll cover XLOOKUP in future semesters.
+If you're interested in learning more, see the [official documentation for XLOOKUP](https://support.microsoft.com/en-us/office/xlookup-function-b7fd680e-6d10-43e6-84f9-88eae8bf5929).

 ## Introduction to PivotTables
 <strong>[Module 5 Video:  PivotTables](https://youtu.be/1Rh9NEXBwZs)</strong> (23:01 minutes)